fvictorio/ganache-explorer-poc/README.md

 ## Usage

-Go to the configuration tab and set the RPC URL of your local instance (`http://localhost:8545`) by default.
+Go to the configuration tab and set the RPC URL of your local instance (`http://localhost:8545` is used by default).

 ### Known ABIs